Manuscript preparation guidelines for journal authors

 Next steps

-We have more instructions on how to submit your article.
+Once you have completed your manuscript preparation, please read this submission checklist.
+When you are ready, please upload your MS Word document text, and separate high-resolution image files, to the journal submission website.
+This is linked to from each journal webpage.
 This will save you emailing large files through to us.
 Please do not submit all of your files as one PDF.
 You will receive a confirmation email once you have successfully submitted your paper online.

-Copyright Information
+Copyright information

-Information on copyright, including text extracts and the reuse of permission published elsewhere, can be found via our Copyright and Permissions page
+Information on copyright, including text extracts and the reuse of permission published elsewhere, can be found via our Copyright and Permissions page.

 -